Updated: January 04, 2019 Wing Luke Permits & Notices

 Construction Management: Heery International, Inc.

-Phase I construction (demolition and site preparation) begins: July 2018
+Phase I construction (demolition and site preparation) began: July 2018